needle-mirror/com.unity.polyspatial.visionos/Documentation~/TutorialCreateFromScratch.md

+---
+uid: psl-vos-tutorial-new-project
+---
 # Starting a new visionOS project from scratch
 <a name="starting-a-new-visionos-mr-project-from-scratch"></a>

-For more information on hardware and Unity version requirements visit [Requirements](Requirements.md)

 Make sure to switch the  build platform for visionOS (experimental)

 ## Fully Immersive Virtual Reality